Flagstaff War: Battle of Kororāreka

 The next attack on the flagstaff on 11 March 1845 was a more serious affair.
 There were incidents between the Ngāpuhi warriors led by Hōne Heke, Kawiti and Kapotai on 7 and 8 March.
-A truce was declared for the next day, a Sunday, during which the Protestant Missionary Archdeacon Brown entered the camp of Heke and performed a service for him and his people.
-A Catholic priest conducted a service for those warriors among Kawiti's followers who were Christians.
-Next day, Ngāpuhi warriors approached Kororāreka, but were fired upon.
+A truce was declared for the next day, a Sunday, during which the Reverend Brown entered the camp of Heke and performed a service for him and his people who had been baptised by the Church Missionary Society.
+A Catholic priest conducted a service for those warriors among Kawiti's followers who were Catholics.
+The next day, Ngāpuhi warriors approached Kororāreka, but were fired upon.
 An account of the preparation for the attack later given by the CMS missionaries was that on Monday, the plans of Heke were disclosed to Gilbert Mair, who informed Police Magistrate Thomas Beckham, who then informed Lieutenant George Phillpotts, RN, of HMS Hazard, but the "information was received with indifference, not unmingled with contempt".

 At dawn on Tuesday 11 March, a force of about 600 Māori armed with muskets, double-barrelled guns and tomahawks attacked Kororāreka.
-Hōne Heke's men attacked the guard post, killing all the defenders and cutting down the flagstaff for the fourth time.
-At the same time, as a diversion, Te Ruki Kawiti and his men attacked the town of Kororāreka.
-In the early afternoon, the powder magazine at Polack's Stockade exploded and surrounding buildings caught fire.
+Hōne Heke's men attacked the flagstaff blockhouse, killing a number of its crew and a young part Māori girl, only to cut down the signal station and flagstaff for the fourth time.
+At the same time, as a diversion, Te Ruki Kawiti and his men attacked the town of Kororāreka only to be forced back by acting Commander Robertson's naval party in a deadly clash.
+In the early afternoon, Polack's house, serving as the powder magazine within the stockade, exploded, setting surrounding buildings alight.
 The garrison of about 100 men managed to hold the perimeter while the town was evacuated to the ships moored in the bay.
 Lieutenant Phillpotts of HMS Hazard ordered the bombardment of Kororāreka.
 Europeans and Māori proceeded to plunder the buildings, and most of the buildings in the north of the town were burned.
 However, Heke had ordered that the southern end of the town, which included the missionaries' homes and the church, be left untouched.
 Tāmati Wāka Nene and his men did not fight with the Ngāpuhi who sacked Kororāreka.
 As the services of the Government Brig Victoria were no longer required, Thomas Beckham ordered her to sail for Auckland.
-Conveying the despatches and her share of the women and children, she departed at about 7.00 p.m.
+Conveying the despatches and a share of the women and children, she departed at about 7.00 p.m.